stevedylandev/openzeppelin-monitor/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report any unacceptable behavior to `defender-support@openzeppelin.com`
+Please report any unacceptable behavior on [Telegram](https://t.me/openzeppelin_tg/4).